 Advertise widely (but specifically)

 To spread the word about your fledgling group, you might want to write a nice post to share in a variety of local Facebook groups (be sure to mark it public).
 You might also create posters and fliers to leave in local cafes, libraries and community spaces.
-Or you can put together an email with all of the important details and send it to any University or Colleges with creative writing departments as well as local arts organisations like Creative Scotland(this will open in a new window).
+Or you can put together an email with all of the important details and send it to any University or Colleges with creative writing departments as well as local arts organisations like Creative Scotland.

 It’s totally fine to have a writing group that welcomes all sorts of writing but if you have a real passion (or aversion) for any particular genre or form, be sure to make that clear in any adverts or call outs you do.
 Be specific about your skill level and look for members who’re likely to be on the same page.
 Likewise, be open about the kind of atmosphere you’re hoping to create – people will want to know what’s expected from them commitment-wise as well as the sort of reception that might be waiting for them when they turn up for their first meeting.